MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    >To bypass this interactive node configuration step, specify the following switch when launching the utility:
    >-silentcomputenodeinstall
    >Learn more about command-line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).

-1. When the configuration is finished, open the port 12805:

-   **Windows**: Add an exception to your firewall to open port 12805.
-And, for additional security, you can also restrict communication for a private network or domain using a profile.

-   **Linux**: If using IPTABLES or equivalent firewall service on Linux, then open the port 12805 using `iptables`  or the equivalent command.

 You can now **repeat these steps** for each compute node you want to add.